No evidence to corroborate Ganapathy’s charges: CID

 The B Report (closure report) submitted by the Criminal Investigation Department (CID) to the Additional JMFC Court, Madikeri, on the alleged suicide of Dy.SP M.K.
 Ganapthy says there is no evidence to corroborate the allegations made by him in the last television interview he gave hours before he was found hanging, the CID officials said.

 “There are Supreme Court orders that even a dying declaration has to be corroborated with hard evidence for conviction.
 No such evidence was found.
-Moreover, the interview cannot be considered a dying declaration as there was no immediate correlation established to his death,” said a senior CID official.‘Dying declaration’
+Moreover, the interview cannot be considered a dying declaration as there was no immediate correlation established to his death,” said a senior CID official.

 However, the CID’s move of not considering the interview as a dying declaration has come under severe criticism from legal experts.
 “Technically and legally, the interview is beyond doubt a dying declaration,” asserted senior legal expert C.H.
 Hanumantharaya.